Kenno104/newspaper-classifier/README.md

 # Newspaper Classifier
+# Instructions
+Locate the Demo directory and run 'streamlit run demo.py'.
+Make sure you a have installed all required dependencies in advance: pip install -r requirements.txt

 # Intro
 This application demonstrates a range of classification models to determine whether a specified newspaper headline falls into one of the following 4 categories: